coderanger/coderanger.net/content/posts/ambulance-drones.md

 All together this could be an enormous shift in emergency medical care.
 And yet I've heard basically nothing about developments in this direction over the years.
-A few companies have issued press releases and CGI mockups, but little actual progress.
+A few companies have issued press releases and CGI mock-ups, but little visible progress.

 Medicine has always been a careful balance of cutting edge technology and extremely slow evolution.
 We only have to look as far back as the [Therac-25](https://en.wikipedia.org/wiki/Therac-25) to see that this is often warranted and necessary to ensure patient safety.
-But with ambulance drones I think more rapid movement is called for given the few risks and manifold rewards.
+But with ambulance drones I think more rapid movement is called for given the low risks and manifold rewards.

 I hope to see this vision realized, and I hope all you readers will join me in